[Linux Commands] Cool Commands [Mini Usage Examples]

 File backup with brace expansion

-In fact, it's a feature that's like a treasure trove of cool ways to use it, but I'll just introduce one pattern.
+In fact, it's a treasure trove of cool uses, but I'll just introduce one example.

 #Dated copy $ cp test.txt{,_$(date +%Y%m%d)} # .org copy $ cp test.txt{,.org}